Performance and Payment Bond

 - Damages – the financial amount sought by an obligee against a bond, as a result of incomplete work, shoddy work, or non-compliance

-- Fidelity bonds – those bonds used to protect an employer against employee dishonesty and related acts
+- Fidelity bonds – those are used to protect an employer against employee dishonesty and related acts

-- Fiduciary bonds – bonds which guarantee that a legal executor will perform his duties in accordance with state or relatives’ wishes
+- Fiduciary bonds – these guarantee that a legal executor will perform his duties in accordance with state or relatives’ wishes

 - Indemnification – an agreement which stipulates that a specific party will not be held accountable for any damages or losses